dell/omnia/docs/source/Troubleshooting/knownissues.rst

 4. For further insight into the issue, check out ``/var/log/beegfs-client.log``

-**Why are the PXE device settings not configured by Omnia on some servers?**

-While the NIC qualifies as active, it may not qualify as a PXE device NIC (It may be a mellanox NIC).
-In such a situation, Omnia assumes that PXE device settings are already configured and proceeds to attempt a PXE boot.
-If this is not the case, manually configure a PXE device NIC and re-run ``idrac.yml`` to proceed.

-**What to do when ``provision.yml`` fail with 'Error: kinit: Connection refused while getting default ccache' while completing the control plane security role?**
+**What to do when omnia.yml fail with 'Error: kinit: Connection refused while getting default ccache' while completing the security role?**

 1. Start the sssd-kcm.socket: ``systemctl start sssd-kcm.socket``

-2. Re-run ``provision.yml``
+2. Re-run ``omnia.yml``

 **Why does installing FreeIPA fail on RHEL servers?**